rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 which variant of `Ordering` was returned from the call to `cmp` with the values in `guess` and `secret_number`.

-[match]: ch06-02-match.html

 A `match` expression is made up of *arms*.
-An arm consists of a *pattern* and the code that should be run if the value given to the beginning of the `match` expression fits that arm’s pattern.
+An arm consists of a *pattern* to match against, and the code that should be run if the value given to `match` fits that arm’s pattern.
 Rust takes the value given to `match` and looks through each arm’s pattern in turn.
-The `match` construct and patterns are powerful features in Rust that let you express a variety of situations your code might encounter and make sure that you handle them all.
+Patterns and the `match` construct are powerful Rust features that let you express a variety of situations your code might encounter and make sure that you handle them all.
 These features will be covered in detail in Chapter 6 and Chapter 18, respectively.

-Let’s walk through an example of what would happen with the `match` expression used here.
-Say that the user has guessed 50 and the randomly generated secret number this time is 38.
-When the code compares 50 to 38, the `cmp` method will return `Ordering::Greater`, because 50 is greater than 38.
+Let’s walk through an example with the `match` expression we use here.
+Say that the user has guessed 50 and the randomly generated secret number this time is
+38. When the code compares 50 to 38, the `cmp` method will return `Ordering::Greater`, because 50 is greater than 38.
 The `match` expression gets the `Ordering::Greater` value and starts checking each arm’s pattern.
 It looks at the first arm’s pattern, `Ordering::Less`, and sees that the value `Ordering::Greater` does not match `Ordering::Less`, so it ignores the code in that arm and moves to the next arm.
-The next arm’s pattern, `Ordering::Greater`, *does* match `Ordering::Greater`!
+The next arm’s pattern is `Ordering::Greater`, which *does* match `Ordering::Greater`!
 The associated code in that arm will execute and print `Too big!` to the screen.
 The `match` expression ends because it has no need to look at the last arm in this scenario.

 However, the code in Listing 2-4 won’t compile yet.
 Let’s try it: